 My experience says that the data provided by the manufacturer is usually quite accurate, but keep in mind that in a watch like this the duration can change a lot depending on how you use it: how many times you turn on the watch (activating the screen), use of map, music, etc.

 Another new feature included in the September update was to provide the watch with the FusedTrack function, similar to the one that Suunto presented with Suunto 9.

 This way, we can choose to record GPS location every 10s (instead of 1s) and then the watch, thanks to its internal sensors -accelerometers and compass- determine quite accurately our location, pace and distance traveled.

 Obviously the data will not be perfect, and whenever possible it is best to opt for the maximum precision option.
 But the advantage we have with this mode is that we can activate it at any time, for example if we see that we are going to have trouble finishing our route with some battery left.

 And unlike Suunto 9, in the case of Suunto 7 FusedTrack works for both for running and cycling activities (on Suunto 9 cycling does not allow FusedTrack).
 You can take a look at the Suunto 9 review to see the performance of this feature.

-Finally, a quick comment on the battery saving function.
-In this mode the smartwatch becomes “dumb” and absolutely disables all its functions, displaying only time and date on the screen.
+Finally, we would like to comment on the battery saving function.
+In this mode the smartwatch becomes "dumb" and deactivates absolutely all its functions, displaying only time and date on the screen.

 You can enable this mode at any time from the watch settings.
 According to Suunto we could have the watch turned on in that mode for up to 40 days if you activate it with the full battery.